Most waste management officers are employed by one of the 370 waste collection authorities (WCAs) across England and Wales.

 - not-for-profit organisations working for environmental causes

-A relevant degree – for example, in engineering, environmental or science – is often preferred.
+A relevant degree – for example, in waste management, engineering, environmental or science – is often preferred.
 Many employers will also accept other relevant qualifications, such as a Higher National Diploma (HND) and a Higher National Certificate (HNC) in waste management.
 Take a look at the website of the Chartered Institution of Wastes Management (CIWM) for accredited qualifications; these will demonstrate to employers that you’ve gained a certain level of understanding.

 Experience of waste management or recycling is valued for this role so, while you can enter the profession after graduating, some people move into it from another role in a WCA, waste management firm, environmental agency or not-for-profit organisation specialising in environmental causes.
 Take a look at WasteJobs, along with vacancies on TARGETjobs, for relevant positions.